 Foundations for the Wye Bridge and Viaducts

 The foundations for the viaducts are simple twin reinforced concrete shafts (one under each of the splayed legs of the trestles) that were sunk through softer soils, down to limestone beneath.
-The foundations of the main piers of the Wye Bridge each comprise twin hollow shells (caissons) that were sunk through the very soft mud of the river bank, to limestone some 50 ft (15 metres) below and then filled with concrete.
+The foundations of the main piers of the Wye Bridge each comprise twin hollow shells (caissons) that were sunk through the very soft mud of the river bank, to limestone some 50 ft (15 m) below and then filled with concrete.
 Each pair of twin foundations for the viaducts were joined together with a concrete tie beam below ground level that linked across their tops, to resist the outward forces in the splayed trestle legs.
-At the piers of the Wye Bridge, a reinforced concrete cross-head beam was cast on top of the caissons and it remains visible above high water level.
+At the main piers, a reinforced concrete cross-head beam was cast on top of the caissons and it remains visible above high water level.

 Construction of the Viaducts

 A single cross section was adopted, for both the bridge deck of the Wye crossing and the linking viaducts, to provide continuity from the Beachley anchorage of the Severn Bridge to the Gwent abutment in Wales.
 Splayed steel, hinged trestles carry the viaduct across the Beachley Peninsula in ten spans, varying from 182 feet (55 m) to 210 feet (64 m).
-There are a further two viaduct spans of 210 feet (64 m) between the western side of the Wye Bridge and the Gwent abutment, where the new structure crosses the main railway line from Gloucester and the North into South Wales.
+There are a further two viaduct spans of 210 feet (64 m) between the western side of the Wye Bridge and the Gwent abutment, where the new structure also crosses the main railway line into South Wales.